JimmyL76/LittleGPU/README.md

 |`x3`        |block size     |
 |`x4`-`x31`  |general purpose|

-Notice that if we set thread ids to be values 0 through 31, we can load from 32 different memory addresses.
+Notice that when thread ids are set to be values 0 through 31, we can load from 32 different memory addresses.
 Here is an example program from [smol-gpu](https://github.com/Grubre/smol-gpu) for better visualization:
 ```python
 .blocks 32
 .warps 12